aesara-devs/aesara/doc/library/tensor/basic.rst

 .. testsetup::

+   import numpy as np
    import aesara
    import aesara.tensor as at
    from aesara.tensor.type import scalar, iscalar, TensorType, dmatrix, ivector, fmatrix from aesara.tensor import set_subtensor, inc_subtensor, batched_dot
    from aesara import shared
-   import numpy
-   import numpy as np

-Aesara supports any kind of Python object, but its focus is support for symbolic matrix expressions.
+Aesara supports symbolic tensor expressions.
 When you type,

+>>> import aesara.tensor as at
 >>> x = at.fmatrix()

 the ``x`` is a :class:`TensorVariable` instance.

 The ``at.fmatrix`` object itself is an instance of :class:`TensorType`.
 Aesara knows what type of variable ``x`` is because ``x.type`` points back to ``at.fmatrix``.

-This chapter explains the various ways of creating tensor variables, the attributes and methods of :class:`TensorVariable` and :class:`TensorType`, and various basic symbolic math and arithmetic that Aesara supports for tensor variables.
+This section explains the various ways in which a tensor variable can be created, the attributes and methods of :class:`TensorVariable` and :class:`TensorType`, and various basic symbolic math and arithmetic that Aesara supports for tensor variables.

+In general, Aesara's API tries to mirror NumPy's, so, in most cases, it's safe to assume that the basic NumPy array functions and methods will be available.

 .. _libdoc_tensor_creation: